Table of Contents

 - Oxygen Deprivation (Hypoxia) โ Crashes can interrupt the babyโs oxygen supply due to placental detachment, maternal blood loss, or breathing difficulties.
 Even brief periods of low oxygen can damage the brain.
 This may lead to conditions like cerebral palsy, learning disabilities, or vision and hearing problems.

 - Preterm Birth Complications โ Car accidents can trigger early labor through physical trauma or stress-related hormonal changes.
-According to the March of Dimes, trauma increases inflammation that weakens the cervix and amniotic membranes.
+According to the National Library of Medicine, trauma may cause cervical insufficiency, lead to preterm premature rupture of membranes (PPROM), second-trimester pregnancy loss, or spontaneous preterm birth.
 Babies born early may face serious issues, including:

 - Respiratory distress